Stability of the tangent bundle through conifold transitions: Introduction

-In this work we initiate the study of the Hull-Strominger system through conifold transitions in the case when the gauge bundle $E$ is taken to be $T^{1,0}X$.
-Our main theorem is the following
+In this work we initiate the study of the Strominger system through conifold transitions in the case when the gauge bundle $E$ is taken to be $T^{1,0}X$.
+Our main theorem is the following:

 \begin{thm} Let $X \rightarrow \underline{X}\leadsto X_t$ be a conifold transition, with $X_t$ as in~\eqref{eq: introSmoothing}.
 Equip $X_{t}$ with the Fu-Li-Yau balanced metric $g_{t}$ with associated $(1,1)$ form $\omega_{t}$.
 Then, for all $|t|\ll 1$ sufficiently small there exists a hermitian metric $H_{t}$ on $T^{1,0}X_{t}$ solving